Michael Greenfield (rugby league): Legal issues

 Greenfield resigned from his position on 12 August 2024 amid In allegations of bribery and corruption that were followed by media scrutiny.

-In December 2024, it was announced that the investigator for the CFMEU administration, Geoffrey Watson, SC, is looking into $30,000 a month in so far unaccounted payments that the NSW branch transferred directly to the accounts of former secretary and assistant secretary Darren and Michael Greenfield from 2021 to 2023.
-The payments were discovered as part of a broader investigation into union board resolutions to pay the Greenfields’ “reasonable legal expenses” in defending criminal charges over alleged corruption.
+In December 2024, it was announced that the investigator for the CFMEU administration, Geoffrey Watson, SC, was looking into $30,000 a month in so far unaccounted payments that the NSW branch transferred directly to the accounts of former secretary and assistant secretary Darren and Michael Greenfield from 2021 to 2023.
+The payments were discovered as part of a broader investigation into union board resolutions to pay the Greenfields' "reasonable legal expenses" in defending criminal charges over alleged corruption.

-The monies sent directly to the Greenfields totaled about $900,000 and were on top of the $559,000 the branch paid to the Greenfields’ lawyers in 2022-23 and a further $3.15 million paid to their lawyers in July this year.
-Administrator Mark Irving, SC clawed back the latter payment after he took over the union in August.
+The monies sent directly to the Greenfields totaled about $900,000 and were on top of the $559,000 the branch paid to the Greenfields' lawyers in 2022-23 and a further $3.15 million paid to their lawyers in July this year.
+Administrator Mark Irving, SC, clawed back the latter payment after he took over the union in August.

-In a letter sent to former members of the CFMEU branch committee of management (BCOM) this month, seen by The Australian Financial Review, Mr Watson said he was investigating the circumstances behind the $3.15 million payment, who approved it, and its purpose.
+In a letter sent to former members of the CFMEU branch committee of management (BCOM) this month, seen by The Australian Financial Review, Watson said he was investigating the circumstances behind the $3.15 million payment, who approved it, and its purpose.